 Also check: Bohr model for each elements of Periodic table

 Find the Valence electron of Potassium through its Bohr diagram

 Valence electrons are found in the outermost shell of an atom and they can take participate in the formation of a chemical bond.
 These electrons have more energy compare to the inner shell electrons.

 From the Bohr diagram of an atom, we can easily find the number of valence electrons in an atom by looking at its outermost shell.

 So, we have to find a valence electron in the Potassium atom, for this, look at its Bohr diagram.

-Bohr’s diagram of Potassium has four electron shells (K, L, M, N), the inner shell is K-shell and the outermost shell is N-shell.
+Bohr’s diagram of Potassium has four electron shells (K, L, M, N), the inner shell is the K-shell and the outermost shell is N-shell.

-Hence, the electrons found in the N-shell of the Potassium atom are its valence electrons because it is the outermost shell that also called the valence shell.
+Hence, the electrons found in the N-shell of the Potassium atom are its valence electrons because it is the outermost shell also called the valence shell.